October 23, 2025

 - Absence of ROI tracking: Many employers lack visibility into whether GLP-1s actually reduce long-term claims.

 The result is high upfront pharmacy spend with unclear long-term return.
 Employers must look beyond GLP-1 medication costs alone to see the full financial picture of their investment.
-By supporting GLP-1 medication prescriptions with structured movement plans, insurers and employers can expect a sizable boost in long term outcomes and returns.
+By pairing GLP-1 coverage with structured wraparound support, employers and health plans can improve the odds that early medication results translate into healthier long-term outcomes and more defensible financial performance.

 Even with careful formulary controls, GLP-1 costs don’t stop at the prescription.
 The real price often shows up in the months and years that follow.
 Most of these costs never show up under a GLP-1 code and that’s why a more complete lens is needed to maximize return on investment.